AlessioGr/NotQuests/README.md

 - Complete GUI for Admin Commands
 - Make Citizens optional
 - Customized Armor Stands instead of Citizen NPCs for better performance.
 They will also contain the quests assigned to them directly in a PDC.
 Both Armor Stands and NPCs will be usable.
+- Quest Timer Trigger
+- MythicMobs Integration (kinda works already if you use Triggers)
+- "Interactions" Plugin Integration
+- Placeholder Requirements
+- Technical: Give Quest NPCs the quests they offer directly (attach the quest names to the npc/to the trait) for performance boost

 I'm not a professional programmer and made this just for fun.
 Code quality is close to 0.
 You won't find any comments or javadocs either.
 I just decided to publish it because, why not.